FS KKR Capital Corp. (FSK) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 20, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against FS KKR Capital Corp. ("FS KKR Capital" or the "Company") (NYSE: FSK).
+BENSALEM, Pa., May 26, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against FS KKR Capital Corp. ("FS KKR Capital" or the "Company") (NYSE: FSK).

-IF YOU SUFFERED A LOSS ON YOUR FS KKR CAPITAL INVESTMENTS, CLICK HERE BEFORE JULY 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?